percona/pbm-docs/docs/reference/pbm-commands.md

 * Error - A backup was finished with an error
 * No status means a backup is complete

 As of version 1.4.0, only successfully completed backups are listed.
-To view currently running backup information, run [`pbm status`](#pbm-status).
+To view currently information about a running or a failed backup, run [`pbm status`](#pbm-status).

 When Point-in-Time Recovery is enabled, the `pbm list` also provides the list of valid time ranges for recovery and point-in-time recovery status.